 Many critics have argued that this is discriminatory against the Muslim community.
 However, several other Scandinavian countries have used Norway as an example in opposing Muslim faith schools.
 For instance, the Danish social democrats used the same integration argument, with reference to Norway, in order to argue against state funding for Muslim schools in Denmark.

 Just a Norwegian issue?

 Though Norway has had its distinct issues with religion and education, it seems that the issue regarding secularisation and education is a hot and contentious topic in all of the Scandinavian countries.
-As a consequence, all of these countries have a very different approach to RE.
-As Scandinavia is generally known as a very secular part of the world – Sweden was for instance named ‘the most secular country in the world’ and Norway recently became secular – it seems that the topic of faith schools and the role of Christianity impacts many debates in all three countries.
+As a consequence, all of these countries have a different approach to RE.
+As Scandinavia is generally known as a very secular part of the world – Sweden was for instance named ‘the most secular country in the world’ – it seems that the topic of faith schools and the role of Christianity impacts many debates in all three countries.